Schayik/bbq/README.md

 5. build server `docker-compose build`
 6. start server `docker-compose up`

-server is now running, but we need to make migrations, so start a new terminal:
+server is running, but migrations are required, so in a new terminal:
 1. run migrations `docker-compose exec run web python manage.py migrate`
 2. visit in browser** `<ip>:8000`

-to use the admin, we have to create a superuser:
+to use the admin, create a superuser:
 1. create super user `docker-compose exec run web python manage.py createsuperuser`
 2. visit in browser** `<ip>:8000/admin`

 *note: I had to run `docker-machine env --shell=powershell | Invoke-Expression` after this command to be able to build.
-**note: you might have to add the host to ALLOWED_HOSTS is the bbq/settings.py file.
+**note: you might have to add the host to ALLOWED_HOSTS in the bbq/settings.py file.

 ### Schema
 * User: Django's User model will do for Organizers.